MausamGaikwad/API-s-Secrets-Project/README.md

 To run this project locally, follow these steps:

 1. Clone this repository:

-bash
 Copy code
 git clone https://github.com/MausamGaikwad/API-s-Secrets-Project.git

 2. Navigate to the project directory:

-bash
 Copy code
 cd API-s-Secrets-Project

 3. Install dependencies:
 bash
 Copy code
 npm install

 4. Start the server:

-bash
 Copy code
 npm start

 5. Open your web browser and visit `http://localhost:3000` to view the application.
 ## Usage
 Once the application is running, you will see a randomly fetched secret and the username of the person who shared it on the homepage.
 Each time you refresh the page, a new random secret will be displayed.